nshkrdotcom/mcp_client/docs/implementation/PROMPT_04_ready_failures_and_retry.md

   Logger.info("Stopping connection")

   # Fail all in-flight requests
-  error = %{kind: :shutdown, message: "Connection stopped"}
+  error = %{type: :shutdown, message: "Connection stopped"}
   for {_id, %{from: req_from}} <- data.requests do
     GenServer.reply(req_from, {:error, error})
   end